bharathbk07/Agile-NFE-Framework/README.md

-# Agile-NFE-Framework - Jenkins Pipeline Documentation
+# Agile-NFE Framework - Jenkins Pipeline Documentation

 This `Jenkinsfile` defines a CI/CD pipeline for automating the deployment of the application and ensuring it complies with non-functional engineering (NFE) standards.
 The pipeline covers key aspects such as **performance testing**, **static code scanning**, and **chaos engineering**.
 Once all stages are successfully completed, an email is triggered to stakeholders, indicating that the application is ready for deployment.